ibm-wsc/cloud-native-linuxone/docs/full-dev-pipeline/pipeline.md

     !!! warning "No help please!"
         Make sure `help` is deleted from the `ARGS` section (it will be greyed out once deleted) or bad things will happen (i.e. the help screen will come up instead of the proper command running).

-    !!!
-Tip "What the ARGS?"
+    !!! question "What the ARGS?"
         You may be wondering why you used the `SCRIPT` section in the `mysql-deploy` task for the entire command, but now are using the `ARGS` to individually list each argument of the command?
 Both work and so you are going through both methods here.
 On the one hand, the `SCRIPT` method is easier to copy and paste and looks the same as it would entered on the command line.
 On the other hand, the `ARGS` method adds readability to the task.
 Choose whichever method you prefer, though beware of input errors  with the `ARGS` method for long commands. _FYI: The equivalent `SCRIPT` command for the `mysql-rollout-wait` task is_:

         ``` bash